pscally1005/pscally1005.github.io/_posts/draft/2026-09-25-mooncakes.markdown

 - I'm using a can of drained and rinsed <a href='/misc/beans#cannellini-beans'>cannellini beans</a>, but any other <a href='/misc/beans'>beans</a> will work, such as <a href='/misc/beans#black-beans'>black</a>, <a href='/misc/beans#pinto-beans'>pinto</a>, <a href='/misc/beans#kidney-beans'>kidney</a>, or <a href='/misc/beans#chickpeas'>chickpeas</a>.

 - |
-  The filling has a mildly sweet flavor.
-If you prefer a sweeter mooncake, add more sweetener to taste.<br><br>
+  The filling tastes mildly sweet.
+If you prefer a sweeter mooncake, add more sweetener to taste.
 Other sweetener options include the following:
 - INGREDIENTS(mooncakesweeteners)

 - <a href='/misc/nuts#cashews'>Cashew butter</a> works well for its neutral flavor, but <a href='/misc/nuts#almonds'>almond butter</a> will also work.
 To make it <a href='/misc/nuts'>nut</a> free, use <a href='/misc/seeds#sesame-seeds'>tahini</a>.
-I would not recommend using <a href='/misc/nuts#peanuts'>peanut butter</a>, or these will distinctly taste like <a href='/recipes/natural-peanut-butter'>peanut butter</a>.
+I would not recommend using <a href='/recipes/natural-peanut-butter'>peanut butter</a>, or these will distinctly taste like <a href='/misc/nuts#peanuts'>peanuts</a>.

-- <a href='/misc/nuts#almonds'>Almond flour</a> can be used in place of <a href='/misc/nuts#coconut'>coconut flour</a>, though the amount may vary.
-Start with less, and add more little by little until you get a shapable dough consistency.

-- If you don't have enough aquafaba, you can use an equal amount of water.
+- 1/2 cup (120 g) aquafaba is roughly the amount of bean juice you should get from a 15.5 oz can.
+If you don't have enough aquafaba, you can use water for the rest.

 - The dough is intended to have a slightly dry, shortbread-like texture.
 It will be prone to crumbling, so handle it gently when shaping.
 Add slightly more or less aquafaba as needed to achieve a dough that holds together.